 - A new landlords’ rental charter encourages landlords to commit to best practice in management, housing standards, living rent, charges, protecting tenants’ deposits and security of tenancies.

 - A new social lettings agency puts potential renters in touch with the best local landlords who meet all the higher standards expected.

-If you’d like to make an application for a property licence, click here.
-Landlords without the right licence may face prosecution.
+Make an application for a property licence - landlords without the right licence may face prosecution.

 More than 2,000 people replied to a consultation on these new measures and there was a majority in support of each one.